Regulated RetailOperator playbook

 6. Audit trail in the compliance document.
 Every state outcome, every reject reason, every adjust note appends to the manifest doc’s structured fields.
 The inventory_layers row stays clean; the audit lives in the doc.

-That shape works on Metrc, BioTrack, MJ Platform, or any future state-built system.
-The state-specific code is the API client; the operator UX is the same.
+That shape should work above Metrc, CCRS, BioTrack-style systems, MJ Platform-style systems, or future state-built systems.
+The state-specific code is the API client; the operator UX should stay consistent.

 What this looks like in LineNow